ccallawa/alyvix_doc/stylesheet.rst

       A short **Danger** box

-The *right-short-admonition* class does the same but aligns the shortened box to the right column.
+The *right-short-admonition* class does the same but aligns the shortened box to the right side of the window.

 .. hint::
    :class: right-short-admonition